0xBcamp/Moon-Tutorial/README.md

 ```
 yarn add @moonup/moon-sdk
 ```
-4. Create the Next.JS and React boilderplate using npx @moonup/create
+4. Create the Next.JS and React boilerplate using npx @moonup/create
 ```
 npx @moonup/create
 ```
 5. Answer the questions to create the Next.js and React boilerplate.
-While you can certianly configure options as needed for the project, let's enter the below for this tutorial.
-Let's name our app 'my-moon-app-test' and select 'Yes' for all options, expcept for ' default import alias'.
+While you can certainly configure options as needed for the project, let's enter the below for this tutorial.
+Let's name our app 'my-moon-app-test' and select 'Yes' for all options, except for ' default import alias'.
 ```
 ?
 What is your project named? » my-moon-app-test
 ?
 Would you like to use TypeScript? » Yes